 The Electric Ballroom is both a music venue, a club and an indoor market during the day.
 This two-storey building has two dance floors and fours bars.
 I have been to this venue a few times to see bands like Electric Wizard, Obituary and Graveyard.
 Warning!
 Hide your gum.
 If the bouncers catch sight of ‘em you’ve lost ‘em.

-The 100 Club is a music venue and a club located in busy Oxford Street.
+The 100 Club is a music venue and a club located on busy Oxford Street.
 Going through various name changes, the club became iconic in British music.
-In particular this venue became very important with the punk scene, being associated with Punk Rock in the 70s, the likes of the Sex Pistols, The Clash, Buzzcocks, The Stranglers and the Damned to name a few.
+In particular, this venue became very important with the punk scene, being associated with Punk Rock in the 70s, the likes of the Sex Pistols, The Clash, Buzzcocks, The Stranglers and the Damned to name a few.

 The Half Moon Putney

 Yet again representing South of the river, The Half Moon Putney is known to be one of the longest-running live music venues, hosting live music every night since 1963.
 During its early days, this venue had the Rolling Stones, The Who and U2 as regular acts.